 E. Employer/Employee Terms

 Rating Expectations

-□Meets A complete response must
+□Meets A complete response must • Identify all primary classes of employees the school will employ (e.g., administrative, professional, term, contract);

-□Approaches Provide an explanation for onboarding new staff and re-training returning staff on the terms within the handbook and policy.
+□Approaches Include an employment policy and handbook Provide an explanation for onboarding new staff and re-training returning staff on the terms within the handbook and policy.
 Explain how the school, through the governing body and head administrator, will address employee unions and other school-specific employee representatives.

 □Does Not Meet

-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: